abuchiha3174/RAG_application/README.md

 Feel free to reach out if you're looking for a hands-on AI Engineer / Researcher with:

-* LLM application design experience
+* Experience building LLM applications from scratch
-* Prompt + context engineering skills
+* Knowledge of prompt + context engineering
-* Practical full-stack deployment knowledge
+* Practical backend + frontend integration skills
+* A passion for building real-world, user-facing AI tools

 ---

 ## 📄 License

 MIT

+---

+> Built with ❤️ using LangChain, Flask, OpenAI, and too many cups of ☕.